Wastewater reuse: What changes will the new European regulation bring?

 Harmonization and questions

-In some respects, the European regulation of June 5, 2020 represents real progress.
-Practices and quality standards will be the same in all Member States, with usage restrictions adapted to actual risks and greater transparency for consumers.
+In some respects, the European regulation of June 5, 2020, represents a real step forward.
+Practices and quality standards will be uniform across all Member States, with usage restrictions tailored to actual risks and greater transparency for consumers.

-However, this new regulation only considers one use, irrigation; it is hoped that this will eventually lead to the democratization of other uses in France, such as irrigation of golf courses and parks, firefighting, and groundwater recharge.
+However, this new regulation covers only one application: irrigation; it is to be hoped that, in the long run, this will provide an opportunity to expand the use of this technology in France to other areas, such as the irrigation of golf courses and parks, firefighting, and groundwater recharge.

-However, very high quality requirements can lead to additional costs for upgrading facilities, particularly if an additional treatment stage needs to be added.
+However, very high quality standards can lead to additional costs for upgrading facilities, particularly if an extra treatment step needs to be added.
 In some cases, this obstacle cannot be overcome without public funding.

-Finally, this regulation does not mention certain categories of pollutants that are of great concern (microplastics and pharmaceutical micropollutants, for example), which worry consumers and for which advanced treatments must generally be put in place.![]()
+Finally, these regulations do not address certain categories of pollutants that are of significant concern (such as microplastics and pharmaceutical micropollutants), which are a source of anxiety for consumers and for which advanced treatments must generally be put in place.![]()

-Julie Mendret, Senior Lecturer, HDR, University of Montpellier
+Julie Mendret, Associate Professor, HDR, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.